 - population and society

 You can use the data in all sorts of ways.
 This may be simply to look at trends over time from one policy area, or to compare how different parts of the NI public sector go about their work.

 Working with open data

 There are lots of different terms and technical words about the use of open data and they can be quite overwhelming.
-You'll find a useful blog post on DATA.GOV.UK which gives you a short guide on how to start using open data.
+You can find useful information about open data on the EU Open Data Portal.

 Open data and government

 An Open Data Strategy for Northern Ireland has been created to help make government data freely available to everyone, for use without any restrictions.
 It aims to transform current data management practices and create an ‘open by default’ culture within the Northern Ireland public sector.

 Examples of government open data in use